marchdev-tk/mdcharts/README.md

 * `limitLabelSnapPosition` - snap position options of limit label, defaults to `LimitLabelSnapPosition.axis`.
 * `showAxisXLabels` - whether to show labels on the X axis or not, defaults to `true`.
 * `showAxisYLabels` - whether to show labels on the Y axis or not, defaults to `true`.
+* `showAxisXLabelSelection` - whether to paint with selected style currently selected X axis label or not, defaults to `false`.

 #### Styles